my LocalPlanting

 Growing Strawberry in Massachusetts: Complete Guide

 Strawberry (Fragaria × ananassa) is a crop that grows best when sown directly in the garden.
-In Massachusetts, the right time to direct sow is around Friday, March 13, 2026, once soil temperatures are consistently warm enough for germination.
+Depending on your zone, the right time to direct sow in Massachusetts falls between March 13, 2027 (Zone 7a) and March 23, 2027 (Zone 6a), once soil temperatures are consistently warm enough for germination.

 Because Massachusetts stretches across 3 USDA hardiness zones (6a, 6b, 7a), planting windows can shift by as much as two to four weeks from one end of the state to the other.
 Gardeners in the warmer southern zones can start earlier, while those in cooler northern zones should wait until the zone table above shows their last frost has passed.